Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

       economic challenges by adopting solid fiscal policies, implementing healthy budget principles, and diversifying our local economy's tax base to protect critical services residents and businesses rely on.

+      I have served as Chair of the city's Budget & Governance Committee since 2016, where I have worked to implement fiscal policies that will ensure the city has funds to deliver on core city services for years to come, protection against economic downturns, and best practices for local governance.
+The city continues to receive a clean audit.

       In 2018, residents approved both [Measure